ds-horizon/marco/docs/README.md

-# Genshi docs
+# Marco docs

-The entire documentation of Genshi resides here.
+The entire documentation of Marco resides here.
 It is powered by [Astro Starlight](https://starlight.astro.build/), and [Tailwind](https://tailwindcss.com/).

 This directory is not part of the workspace.
 To setup, you can simply install the dependencies in this directory: